 The role of TECNALIA in TindAIR is :

-To develop a scaled prototype with aircraft control algorithms adapted to guarantee appropriate trajectory tracking for airspace deconfliction demonstrations.
+To develop an eVTOL prototype with aircraft control algorithms adapted to guarantee appropriate trajectory tracking for airspace deconfliction demonstrations.

-Flights in a segregated area with the use of TECNALIA air taxi prototype and the scaled aircraft in two demonstrations of TindAIR project, simulating one person transportation with an eVTOL.
+Flights in a segregated area with the use of UMILES New Concept by Tecnalia, the first air taxi with 100% Spanish technology, development and manufacturing air taxi prototype, in two demonstrations of TindAIR project, simulating one person transportation with an eVTOL.

 Tecnalia is working closely with UMILES, which is part of Grupo Ibérica since 2020, and is a provider of remote-controlled aircraft services, mainly drones and AAM (advanced aerial mobility) aircraft, as well as manufacturing, marketing, maintenance, training, technical consulting and commercial services.